Patients Who Returned to the Emergency Department Within 72 Hours

 Publishing Organisation

-Health Quality Council of Alberta FOCUS (Fostering Open Communications that Unleash Solutions) on Emergency Departments
+Health Quality Council of Alberta: FOCUS (Fostering Open Communications that Unleash Solutions) on Emergency Departments

 Type of Quality Indicator